 Irregular sleep-wake patterns can affect an individual’s circadian rhythm and make it hard to maintain a regular sleep schedule.
-Other sleep issues — such as consumption of alcohol before bedtime, increased wakeful time in bed, consuming caffeine before bedtime or daytime napping — will also affect a person’s ability to sleep.
+Other sleep issues — such as drinking alcohol before bedtime, increased wakeful time in bed, or daytime napping — will also affect a person’s ability to sleep.

-Certain chronic medical conditions are common in older people.
+Certain chronic (long-term) medical conditions are common in older people.
 Some of these conditions —including heart failure, arthritis, heartburn, menopause, and Alzheimer’s disease — affect sleep.
-These conditions can make it hard to fall sleep or might cause the person to awaken frequently, ultimately affecting the quantity and the quality of sleep.
+These conditions can make it hard to fall sleep or might cause the person to wake up frequently, ultimately affecting the quantity and the quality of sleep.

 Psychological distress or psychiatric disorders

-Old age is characterized by many life events, some positive and some negative.
-Some older individuals experience psychological difficulties or psychiatric disorders that will affect the quality and quantity of sleep.
-Depression is twice as common in old age compared to young adults and this can significantly affect the quality and the quantity of sleep.
-Also, life changes such as the death of a loved one, moving from a family home, or physical limitations due to illness, can cause significant stress and sleep difficulties.
+Old age is marked by many life events, some positive and some negative.
+Some older people have psychological difficulties or psychiatric disorders that will affect the quality and quantity of sleep.
+Depression is twice as common in old age compared to young adults, and this can significantly affect the quality and the quantity of sleep.
+Also, life changes such as the death of a loved one, moving from a family home, or physical limitations due to illness, can cause a great deal of stress and sleep difficulties.

 Sleep disorders such as sleep apnea, restless leg syndrome (RLS), periodic limb movement disorder (PLMD), and REM behavior disorder, are associated with aging.
-All of these conditions can affect sleep and can subsequently have daytime effects.
-The risk of sleep apnea increases in old age (particularly in women) and affects not just sleep but also the heart and brain.
-These disorders can be treated effectively and thus can improve sleep.
+All of these conditions can affect sleep.
+The risk of sleep apnea increases in old age, especially in women, and affects not just sleep but also the heart and brain.

 Retirement often leads to a lot of downtime with no specific plans.
-This often leads to an irregular sleep-wake schedule and chronic sleep problems.
+This, in turn, often leads to an irregular sleep-wake schedule and chronic sleep problems.